Why New Hampshire?

 Modern Trust Laws

-New Hampshire has a robust set of modern trust laws, which afford settlors broad flexibility and creativity in designing trusts well suited to their specific needs and wishes.
-Those laws facilitate the more efficient administration of trusts and importantly provide a high level of certainty concerning the rights, duties, and powers of settlors, beneficiaries, trustees, trust advisors, and trust protectors.
+New Hampshire has a robust set of modern trust laws that afford settlors broad flexibility and creativity in designing trusts well suited to their specific needs and wishes.
+These laws facilitate the more efficient administration of trusts and importantly provide certainty concerning the rights, duties, and powers of settlors, beneficiaries, trustees, trust advisors, and trust protectors.

-Second, those laws reflect a commitment to balancing fairly the interests of beneficiaries and trustees.
-Under its default rules, New Hampshire does not create “invincible trustees,” who are nearly immune from any fiduciary liability.
-A settlor may choose to design a trust that includes limits on trustee liability and incorporates exoneration provisions; however, the default statutory regime aims to strike a measured balance between the protection of the beneficiaries’ interests and the trustee’s wish for protection against a beneficiary’s claims.
+Second, these laws reflect a commitment to balancing fairly the interests of beneficiaries and trustees.
+Under its default rules, New Hampshire does not create “invincible trustees” who are nearly immune from any fiduciary liability.
+A settlor may choose to design a trust that includes limits on trustee liability and incorporates exoneration provisions; however, the default statutory regime aims to strike a measured balance between the protection of the beneficiaries’ interests and the trustee’s need for protection against a beneficiary’s claims.

-Some of the notable aspects of New Hampshire’s trust laws are summarized below.
+Some notable aspects of New Hampshire’s trust laws include:

 Perpetual Trusts

-In 2004, New Hampshire repealed the rule against perpetuities.
-With the rule’s repeal, a trust created in the state need not be subject to any arbitrary limit on its duration.
-Accordingly, a settlor now may create a trust that will last forever.
+In 2004, New Hampshire repealed the mandatory rule against perpetuities.
+Thus, a trust created in the state need not be subject to any arbitrary limit on its duration.
+Unlike in some states, New Hampshire’s constitution contains no language limiting perpetuities, and therefore a settlor may create a trust that could truly last forever.

 Purpose Trusts

-In New Hampshire, a self-settled spendthrift trust generally is not subject to the claims of the settlor’s creditors.
-Thus, a settlor may create an irrevocable trust in which he or she retains an interest and a certain degree of control (e.g., managing the trust’s investments), and the settlor’s creditors generally cannot reach the trust assets.
-The trust must have a qualified trustee, which may be a New Hampshire-chartered trust company.
-For some individuals, a nongrantor self-settled spendthrift trust potentially provides an opportunity for state income tax planning.
+Under New Hampshire law, a self-settled spendthrift trust generally is not subject to the claims of the settlor’s creditors.
+Thus, a settlor may create an irrevocable trust in which he or she retains an interest and a certain degree of control (e.g., managing the trust’s investments), while the settlor’s creditors generally cannot reach the trust assets.
+For some individuals, a non-grantor self-settled spendthrift trust potentially provides an opportunity for state income tax planning.

 Decanting

-New Hampshire has one of the most flexible and versatile decanting statutes.
-Through decanting, a trustee often can eliminate impediments to sound investment or trust administration, protect better the trust assets for the family’s benefit, resolve ambiguities and potential disputes, and generally improve administrative efficiencies.
+Through decanting, a trustee can often eliminate impediments to sound investment or trust administration, better protect the trust assets for the family’s benefit, resolve ambiguities and potential disputes, and generally improve administrative efficiencies.
+New Hampshire has one of the most flexible and versatile decanting statutes in the country.

 No-Contest Provisions

-In New Hampshire, a no-contest provision is enforceable even if a beneficiary may have acted in good faith or with reasonable cause in contesting the trust.
+In New Hampshire, a no-contest provision (also known as an in terrorem clause) is enforceable even if a beneficiary may have acted in good faith or with reasonable cause in contesting the trust.
 Thus, a settlor has broad latitude to craft a no-contest provision that suits his or her wishes.

 Tax Laws

-New Hampshire offers a favorable tax environment for trusts.
-The state does not impose any income tax on trusts.
-The state does not have a tax on earned income or capital gains, but does impose a tax on a resident’s interest and dividends.
+New Hampshire offers a very favorable tax environment for trusts.
+The state does not impose any income tax on trusts, nor does it tax earned income or capital gains, imposing an interest and dividends tax only on applicable distributions from trusts to resident beneficiaries (note: the interest and dividends tax will sunset completely after 2025).